biswarup65/Netflix-WebApp-Aws/README.md

 ✔ Secure access using IAM roles

-✔ Custom VPC with public subnets
+✔ Custom VPC with public and private subnets

 ✔ Health checks and self-healing infrastructure